 Have a nice week!

 You can already purchase tickets for TEDxEixample 2019, “the big one”.
-Let me remind you it will take place at’Antiga Fàbrica Damm Barcelona on Friday 22 of March, profile 16 a 22h.
+Let me remind you it will take place at’Antiga Fàbrica Damm Barcelona on Friday 22 of March, guys at 16 a 22h.
 The cast of speakers is the very best that has been seen in a TEDx:

 - Anna Gener, President and CEO of Savills Aguirre Newman